EclecticGriffin/notsciibot/README.md

 policy space with little indication of how to set them.
 If entropy is encouraged too much the agent is effectively random, but if it is not encouraged enough the agent falls into local minima.
-If finding the goldilocks zone for entropy isn't challenging enough the there are a myriad of ways that the network could be structured and loss computed all of which ultimately change the search functionality.
+If finding the goldilocks zone for entropy isn't challenging enough, then there are a myriad of ways that the network could be structured and loss computed all of which ultimately change the search functionality.

-With limited resources and little direction we were effectively doing a random search of possible designs, so it is unsurprising that we were unable to obtain an optimal agent; however, given some of the emergent behavior there is no reason to believe that the task is impossible, just challenging.
+With limited resources and little direction we were effectively doing a random search of possible designs, so it is unsurprising that we were unable to obtain an optimal agent; however, given some of the emergent behavior, there is no reason to believe that the task is impossible — just challenging.

 ---